neogr3t/rps-bounty/README.md

 1. **Game State Tracking**: The game keeps track of overall statistics including games played, player wins, AI wins, and draws.

-2. **Last Game Result**: The contract stores the result of the last game played, including both player and AI choices, and the outcome.

-3. **Event Emission**: The game emits events for each play, allowing for easy tracking and potential integration with front-end applications.
+2. **Event Emission**: The game emits events for each play, allowing for easy tracking and potential integration with front-end applications.

-4. **Improved Randomness**: The AI's choice is generated using a simple randomness mechanism based on the current timestamp.
+3. **Improved Randomness**: The AI's choice is generated using a simple randomness mechanism based on the current timestamp.

-5. **View Functions**: Added view functions to easily retrieve the current game state and statistics.
+4. **View Functions**: Added view functions to easily retrieve the current game state and statistics.

-6. **React Frontend**: A modern, responsive user interface built with React and Ant Design components.
+5. **React Frontend**: A modern, responsive user interface built with React and Ant Design components.

-7. **Wallet Integration**: Seamless integration with Aptos wallets using `@aptos-labs/wallet-adapter-react`.
+6. **Wallet Integration**: Seamless integration with Aptos wallets using `@aptos-labs/wallet-adapter-react`.

-8. **Game History**: Keeps track of recent games and displays them in the UI.
+7. **Game History**: Keeps track of recent games and displays them in the UI.

-9. **Real-time Updates**: The UI updates in real-time after each game, showing the latest statistics and game results.
+8. **Real-time Updates**: The UI updates in real-time after each game, showing the latest statistics and game results.

-10. **Animated UI Elements**: Engaging animations and transitions for a more interactive user experience.

 ## Frontend Components